doombubbles/IndustrialFarmer/README.md

 18. Further increased range.
 19. Collected Bananas Crates are now worth 20% more.
 20. Green Revolution affects even more Bloons and has reduced cooldown.

+### Current Known Issues

+- Pitchfork disappears when loading game from save
+- Portrait sometimes doesn't load
+- Discounts rely on TowerManager patch, which MelonLoader has issues with sometimes

 **Changelog**